CTXz/stm32f1-picopwner/README.md

 ### Read-Out Protection (RDP)

-Given that this whole repository is about circumventing RDP Level 1, we will skip explaining the differce between RDP Level 0, 1 and 2 (does not apply to F1 chips) and instead focus on the properties of RDP Level 1 that make the attack possible.
+Given that this whole repository is about circumventing RDP Level 1, we will skip explaining the difference between RDP Level 0, 1 and 2 (does not apply to F1 chips) and instead focus on the properties of RDP Level 1 that make the attack possible.

 When RDP Level 1 is set, the device will lock down access to flash memory as soon as either of the following conditions are met: